-- No or low interest loan — Lets you borrow a small amount of money quickly for essential goods or car repairs.
+- No interest loan — Lets you borrow a small amount of money quickly for essential goods or car repairs.
 There are no fees.

 - Downsizing — If you're thinking about selling your home and downsizing, consider the cost of buying and selling.
 Check if it affects your government benefits.

 - Other support — If you're struggling to make ends meet, see urgent help with money for free services that can help.

 Lorenzo and Sophia consider getting a reverse mortgage

 Lorenzo is 70, Sophia is 65 and their home is worth $500,000.
 They want to renovate, but don't have enough savings.